-The Neuroanthropologists went on a roll in October 2011: Daniel Lende did all of anthropology a tremendous service with his non-stop coverage of Anthropology-in-Florida, and then tag-teamed over to Greg Downey with an extensive and wonderful post: David Graeber: anthropologist, anarchist, financial analyst.
+In October 2011, the Neuroanthropology Blog went on a roll.
+Daniel Lende did all of anthropology a tremendous service wprith his non-stop coverage of Anthropology-in-Florida.
+Lende then tag-teamed over to Greg Downey’s extensive and wonderful post: David Graeber: anthropologist, anarchist, financial analyst.
 The anthropology blogosphere coalesced to support anthropology and support Occupy Wall Street.

 The issues raised by Occupy Wall Street are extremely relevant to anthropology.
 David Graeber’s Debt: The First 5,000 Years is part of a long anthropological tradition of looking differently at issues of value, money, and credit.
 Anthropology has long asked: Is Capitalism the Best Economic System?
 Anthropology also has relevant findings about contemporary economic and political inequalities, and how those inequalities get organized around categories of difference such as race (see Social Construction of Race, Conservative Goldmine).

-Although an anthropology of contemporary economics and politics is one of the focuses for Living Anthropologically, I have unfortunately over the last few weeks not been active on this thread, at the very time Occupy Wall Street materialized.
+Although an anthropology of contemporary economics and politics is a focus for Living Anthropologically, I was not actively blogging about it at the very time Occupy Wall Street materialized.
 I admit initial ambivalence.
 First, I was unsure of the parallels to the Arab Spring–although these tactics seem appropriate for dictatorial regimes, do they make sense in electoral democracies?
 Second, I was perhaps taken in by the mainstream media portrayal of a lack of coherent message, and even some proponents seemed to say the message was “against greed.”
 As Max Weber reminds us in The Protestant Ethic and the Spirit of Capitalism, the capitalist system is actually not developed through greed:

 The greed for gold is as old as the history of man.
 But we shall see that those who submitted to it without reserve as an uncontrolled impulse, such as the Dutch sea-captain who “would go through hell for gain, even though he scorched his sails”, were by no means the representatives of that attitude of mind from which the specifically modern capitalistic spirit as a mass phenomenon is derived, and that is what matters.
 At all periods of history, wherever it was possible, there has been ruthless acquisition, bound to no ethical norms whatever.
 (16)